lorenzotomada/NS_continuation/tutorial.md

 An important remark which needs to be done is the following: since the mass matrix $M$, the stiffness matrix $A$ and the matrix $B$ depend exclusively on the mesh, it could make sense to assemble them just once after each mesh refinement.

-However, in this particular case, this approach is not necessarily the best one.
+However, in this particular case, this approach is not the best one.
-The reason for this is the following: each time the jacobian is assembled, to assemble the linearization of $C$ we still have to iterate over all the cells, compute *all* the values and the gradients of the shape functions (except for those regarding $p$), and evaluate the current solution (as well as the old one for the RHS computation).
+The reason for this is the following: each time the jacobian is assembled, to assemble the linearization of $C$ we still have to iterate over all the cells, compute *all* the values and the gradients of the shape functions (except for those regarding $p$), and evaluate the current solution, as well as the old one for the RHS computation.
 Therefore, while assembling the matrices depending on the mesh requires some additional sums and multiplications, the actual speed-up might not compensate for the increased memory requirement needed to save the values of the matrices depending on the mesh;

 Even more importantly, the procedure does not work in practice for this specific test case.